deathworlders/online/content/books/deathworlders/chapter-94-the-waiting-stars.md

 “...And you?”

 “I’ll jus’ say I once got bitch-slapped by a scotsman less’n half my size, even after I broke six of his ribs.
-The fuckin’ *bastard!*”
+The fuckin’ *bastard!”*

 Adam choked out a laugh.
 “God, that was a while ago.
 You were only eight feet tall then!”